mwadman/openshift-lab/README.md

 # Prerequisites

 - A host machine with at least 20 vCPUs, 80GB RAM and 800GB Disk Space available.
+  You can reduce this to 16 vCPUs, 64GB RAM and 600GB Disk Space available by removing the worker nodes, which is documented below.
 - [libvirt](https://wiki.archlinux.org/title/libvirt)
 - [vagrant-libvirt](https://vagrant-libvirt.github.io/vagrant-libvirt/)
 - [Docker](https://docs.docker.com/engine/install/)